Schwarzkopf-Henkal/Chat-Room-Lite/README.md

 @ : Click this to add `@<User ID> ` into the input box.
 NOTE: Only the recipient will highlight the code.
 You should add a space after each `@<User ID>`, even after the end of the message.

+You can click the comment icon beside a message to add a quote reply.

 ## Feature
 1. WLAN support
 2. light and fast